sensebox/openSenseMap-API/README.md

 ## Running Tests
 You can run the tests in containers using Docker and docker-compose.
 ```
-# Only run this once or every time you change dependencies in package.json
+# Run this the first time or every time you change dependencies in package.json
+yarn install
 ./run-tests.sh build

 ./run-tests.sh